reallyfancy/make-play-code-unity-and-cake/session-2/README.md

 * To go over what the different windows and panels in the Unity Editor do, watch [this Unity video on the Unity Editor](https://unity3d.com/learn/tutorials/topics/interface-essentials/interface-overview?playlist=17090).

 * To make sure you understand the *Start* function in Unity, watch [this Unity video on the Awake and Start functions](https://unity3d.com/learn/tutorials/topics/scripting/awake-and-start?playlist=17117).

-* For a good summary on writing scripts to create components, see [this page of the Unity Manual](https://docs.unity3d.com/Manual/CreatingAndUsingScripts.html).